Markets Field

-The Markets Field is a UEFA category two stadium in Garryowen, Limerick, Ireland with a capacity of around 3,500.
-Formerly the home of Limerick FC, it is currently the home ground of Treaty United.
+The Markets Field is a UEFA category two stadium in Garryowen, Limerick, Ireland and the home ground of Treaty United.
+Formerly the home of Limerick FC, it has a capacity of 3,075.

+After departing for Hogan Park in 1984, Limerick F.C. returned to Markets Field in 2015 and were the principal tenant until their demise in 2019.
 The ground has hosted underage international fixtures in 2015 and 2021, as well as the 2016 League of Ireland Cup final between Limerick and St Patrick's Athletic.